 I found this very funny and odd so God gave me an answer.
-In the new city, I came across a White male who told me about how his Canadian friends deserted him too.
+In the new city, I came across a White male who told me about how his Canadian friends left him too.
 This is when it occurred to me that that is how Canadians are in general.

 Even after talking to him, I did not think about all this for like a year or so.
 Today, I was calmly thinking about a lucid dream I recently had when I thought back to all of this.
 I googled online “Canadians desert each other” and “Canadians are not good friends” when I ended up finding the article, “Canadians are nice and polite.
 Maybe that’s why it’s so hard to make friends here”.

 Evelyn Sommers, a Toronto psychologist, knows it firsthand…she decries excessive niceness as damaging because it blocks the expression of true feelings.
 Romance gone awry.
 Abusive relationships allowed to fester.
 Niceness, she writes, can produce passivity.
-Source: “Canadians are nice and polite.
+Source: Owen Guo, “Canadians are nice and polite.
 Maybe that’s why it’s so hard to make friends here”.

 If you read this above-mentioned article, you will notice that the Canadians always tell each other to go to a meetup to connect.
 I have tried meetups too!
-I did not had much luck there either because people are mostly there to hang out; they may choose to connect if they want to; but, then again, I find it absurd to spend my money just to socialize or to keep socializing with someone in a group setting.
+I did not had much luck there either because people are mostly there to hang out; and, they may choose to connect if they want to.
+But, then again, I find it absurd to spend my money just to socialize or to keep socializing with someone in a group setting.
 Other meetups have agendas and you cannot really talk there with anyone.
-According to the article, “Science tells us how long it takes an adult to make a new friend“, it takes 50 hours before someone becomes a casual friend; 90 hours before someone decides to become a real friend; and, 200 hours before someone becomes a close friend.
+According to Monica Torres’ article, “Science tells us how long it takes an adult to make a new friend“, it takes 50 hours before someone becomes a casual friend; 90 hours before someone decides to become a real friend; and, 200 hours before someone becomes a close friend.
 But then you cannot really complete even 50 hours through meetups!
 You will get fed up of driving to a given location; connecting with someone in front of everyone else; and/or spending your money on getting admission ticket and/or food.
 So when a Canadian tells you to make friends through meetups, please read into how unrealistically they are thinking and forcing you to think as well.
 Sometimes you will find people who would want to just share their numbers with you; but, most of these people will not pick up when you need them.
 And when they do pick up, it’s usually about work or “on the surface” issues that real friends do not discuss.
 Then there is always a STRONG possibility that someone’s usual nice mask will somehow rip off to reveal a racist or sexist person since Canada is a very racist and sexist country.
-Believe me, I am speaking from experience!
+Believe me!
+I am speaking from experience!
 Even some colored people I have come across who tend to act like “nice Canadians” have offered me severe issues including neglect and emotional and psychological abuse.
 Read one of my experiences, “Covert Form of Islamophobia is Very Much Canadian in Nature“.
 Another very cruel thing about Canadians that I have learned is “Anonymity”.
-Most Canadians tend to stay so anonymous that when one of the friends, neighbors, or colleagues get in real trouble, they do not how to properly react or rather they have designed themselves not to react, i.e. they are too passive.
+Most Canadians tend to stay so anonymous that when one of the friends, neighbors, or colleagues need help or get in trouble, they do not know how to properly react or rather they have designed themselves not to react, i.e. they are too passive.
 I find this very unattractive!

 All this commentary excludes those Canadians who are not like what I have described above.
 Funny!
 I am left explaining so many things here when others are just saying the exact same thing.
 But, racism works like this: it forces you to explain things.
-As I write this last line, I fully agree with myself that it is not worth living, studying (not only the programs that are offered are not properly aligned with needs of employers but also one is forced to learn or watch as International students are repeatedly abused in more than one ways), working, or forming a family in Canada.
-If you still don’t trust what I just told you, read this post by Jimmy Hanks who is a Social Researcher/Analyst; who has lived in Canada for 15 years; and, who has based his article on a social experiment he conducted in Canada.
+As I write this last line, I fully agree with myself that it is not worth living, studying (not only the programs that are offered are not properly aligned with needs of employers but also sometimes one is forced to learn or watch as International students are repeatedly abused in more than one ways), working, or forming a family in Canada.
+If you still don’t trust what I just told you, read this Quora post by Jimmy Hanks who is a Social Researcher/Analyst; who has lived in Canada for 15 years; and, who has based his article on a social experiment he conducted in Canada.
 Read “Is it boring living in Canada?”